migsc/cmdeagle/docs/README.md

 - Define commands and subcommands from a single YAML configuration file.
 - Reuse your existing external scripts and binaries to build commands.
 - Define, parse, and validate your arguments and flags into environment variables your scripts can use.
-- Create build steps, declare assets and data to bundle for each command, bundled assets, and more.
+- Create build steps and declare data/assets to install your commands.

 # Quick Start

-The easiest way to install cmdeagle right now is with [Go](https://go.dev/doc/install), on a unix-like system (macOS, Linux, etc).
+The easiest way to work with cmdeagle right now is by installing it with [Go](https://go.dev/doc/install) on a unix-like system (macOS, Linux, etc).
 More platforms will be supported soon.

 ### 1) Install with Go's package manager